A new generation of the BMW X5 is just around the corner, and once again there will be a high-performance model developed by the M division.

 A prototype for the high-performance model, the X5 M, has been spotted once again.

 It features the large intakes typical of an M car, as well as lowered suspension, huge wheels, and a quad-tip exhaust pipe arrangement.

 The current X5 only arrived in 2014, with its own X5 M model arriving in 2015.
 The reason for the quick changeover is due to BMW introducing a new modular platform across its range.
 (The current X5 is actually based on a platform that dates to 2007.)

 The modular platform is the SUV version of BMW’s CLAR design that debuted in the 2016 7-Series.
 The platform should ensure that the redesigned X5, along with the redesigned X5 M, is lighter, tauter and more fun to drive.

 Power will come from a reworked version of the current X5 M’s 4.4-liter twin-turbocharged V-8.
-This updated mill debuts soon in a redesigned M5 and should have around 600 horsepower and 516 pound-feet of torque on tap.
-It should be more fuel-efficient than the current mill, too.
+This updated mill debuted in the 2018 M5 where it delivers 600 horsepower and 553 pound-feet of torque.
+Expect similar numbers for the X5 M.

-BMW is expected to introduce its redesigned X5 in 2018.
+BMW is expected to introduce its redesigned X5 this year, as a 2019 model.
 The X5 M should arrive a year later, most likely as a 2020 model.
 Arriving around the same time should also be an X6 M.